-This measure requires States to report the percentage of parents who responded "Usually" or "Always" to the relevant treatment or counseling availability question from the optional Item Set for the CCC supplement to the CAHPS Health Plan Survey - Child Medicaid Survey.
-The question is asked of parents who answer "Yes" to the CAHPS screener question on treatment or counseling services.
-It asks whether parents were successful in making an appointment for treatment or counseling related to their child's emotional, developmental, or behavioral problem.
-This reflects the ease of timely access to treatment or counseling for children on Medicaid when they are in need of it.
+This measure requires States to report the percentage of parents who responded "Usually" or "Always" to the relevant specialist availability question from the CAHPS Health Plan Survey - Child Medicaid Survey.
+The question is asked of parents who answer "Yes" to the CAHPS screener question on specialist appointments.
+It asks whether parents successfully either made or tried to make an appointment with a specialist (depending on the version).
+This is conducted as a means to assess ease of timely access to specialty care for children on Medicaid when they are in need of it.
 However, this measure does have its limitations:

-- 1. Because of the self-report nature of the survey, the measure does not necessarily reflect who needed care.
-"Needed" is not defined in the survey in any way and so could be interpreted by the parent in a multitude of ways (e.g., referred by a primary care provider, determined by a parent due to perceived need or due to dissatisfaction with the provider, etc.). - 2.
+1. Because of the self-report nature of the survey, the measure does not necessarily reflect who needed care.
+"Needed" is not defined in the survey in any way and so could be interpreted by

+- the parent in a multitude of ways (e.g., referred by a primary care provider, determined by a parent due to perceived need or due to dissatisfaction with the provider, etc.). - 2.
 Comparisons among States and over time will not be perfect, as the screener question (and measure question) may vary over time, including changes that alter the population being discussed, if only slightly.
 A specific example is the change in wording of the screener question from version 4.0 ("tried to make an appointment") to version 5.0 ("made an appointment").
-Version 5 fails to account for those parents who tried to make an appointment but were unable to - perhaps the primary population the question hopes to identify.
+Version 5 fails to account for those parents who tried to make an appointment but were unable to perhaps the primary population the question hopes to identify.